-- XBRL is actually, finally, being used [Obvious]
+- XBRL is, finally, being used [Obvious]

-- Companies are integrating legacy systems (for some kinds of data) and newer systems (for other kinds of data) and creating analytics from both systems instead of waiting for newer systems to take over completely, because that may take a lot of time [Not so Obvious]
+- Companies are integrating legacy systems (for some kinds of data) and newer systems (for other kinds of data) and creating analytics from both systems instead of waiting for newer systems to take over completely because that may take a lot of time [Not so Obvious]

-XBRL’s more evolved cousin, inline-XBRL (iXBRL), has been in use for reporting to Her Majesty’s Revenue and Customs in the UK for four and a half years now.
+XBRL’s more evolved cousin, inline-XBRL (iXBRL), has been used to report to Her Majesty’s Revenue and Customs in the UK for four and a half years.
 By embedding XBRL tags in an HTML document, iXBRL enables information to be both human-readable and machine-readable.
-In the US, theSEC is also about to migrate to iXBRL in order to reduce the current dual-reporting burden (XBRL and HTML) on public companies.
+In the US, the SEC is also about to migrate to iXBRL to reduce the current dual-reporting burden (XBRL and HTML) on public companies.